Mangalore tiles: History

 The Calicut Tile Co.
 (CTC) was the first fully mechanised roofing tile manufacturer in India.
 It was started in the year 1878.
 Besides roofing tiles, CTC also manufactures ceiling tiles, hourdees, hollow blocks, paver tiles, decorative garden tiles and terracotta products.
 The company is currently fully operational.
-The products CTC at Ferok are known and sold under the brand name QUEEN.
+The products CTC at Ferok are known and sold under the brand name Queen.
 They have another factory in the state of Karnataka.
-The products are known under the brand name KING.
+The products are known under the brand name King.

-In 2007, the industry suffered a loss with about 10 tile factories shutting down due to scarcity of raw materials like clay, and as factories struggled to find skilled and cooperative workers.
+In 2007, the industry suffered when about 10 tile factories shut down due to scarcity of raw materials like clay, and factories struggled to find skilled and cooperative workers.

 Quality and Usage

-They provide excellent ventilation especially during summer and are aesthetically pleasing as well.
-Some of them are especially made to be used for roofing kitchens (for the smoke to escape) and bathrooms.
-Over a period of time, these tiles become dark to black from constant exposure to soot and smoke.
-Clay tiles offer natural insulation, thereby reducing the expense on electricity for heating or cooling as the case may be.
+Mangalore tiles are said to provide excellent ventilation especially during summer and are widely considered aesthetically pleasing.
+Some of them are especially made to be used for roofing kitchens, allowing smoke to escape, and bathrooms.
+Over a period of time, these tiles can become dark to black from constant exposure to soot and smoke.
+Clay tiles offer natural solar insulation, thereby reducing the expense on electricity for heating or cooling.

 Since these clay tiles are molded under extreme heat, they are resistant to damage or destruction from fire.

-These red colored clay tiles, unique in shape and size, are quite famous and are exported to all the corners of world.
+These red colored clay tiles are quite famous and are exported to all the corners of world.
 They are unique and are made and available in different shapes and sizes depending on the users' need.
-Clay tiles are often white, yellow, orange or brown in color.
-However, they can be colored or styled according to one’s preference by spraying enamel over the tile once it has been colored before baking it in the kiln.

-These tiles are not only eco-friendly but also cheap, durable and costs only one third of that of cement.
-Some of the buildings which are over 100 years old still have tile roofing.

-Clay tiles are most apt for roofing solutions in coastal areas, and in regions that experience heavy rainfall.
-Clay tiles for a sloping roof offer excellent water proofing in regions where it rains quite often.
-It is corrosion resistant, and has superior longevity compared to other materials.
+Clay tiles are commonly used in coastal areas and regions that experience heavy rainfall.
+Clay tiles for a sloping roof offer water proofing in areas where it rains quite often.
+Clay's corrosion resistance allows for superior longevity compared to other materials.
 The Mangalore tiles are generally placed inclined at forty five degrees.
-The tiles get their robust red colour due to the high proportion of iron compound found in the laterite clay.
+The tiles get their red colour from the high proportion of iron compound found in the laterite clay.
 A tile weighs about 2 kg to 3 kg.
 These kinds of tiles are most popularly used in Canara, Goa, Kerala, and the Konkan.